michaeljfriedman/COS418/raft/src/raft/design.md

     - Start timer for election
   - Wait for signals:
     - Election Timeout: Transition to Candidate
     - Convert To Follower: Ignore if sent from the wrong current term.
-Reset election timer and repeat from beginning, passing the new term
+Otherwise repeat from beginning, passing the new term

 - Candidate
   - Do: